 How about by learning which herbs go with what foods!
 Here’s a cheat sheet for you:

-Dill: Your fish will never the the same again!
+Dill: Your fish will never be the same again!
 This grassy herb with its feathery leaves is often paired with fish dishes and it’s amazing in a vinaigrette.

 Oregano: This wonderful earthy herb is a must for pizza but it’s also fabulous on eggs!
 Oregano is the one herb that is actually just as good dried as it is fresh.